aws-samples/eks-workshop-developers/website/docs/eks/python/aws-rds-postgresql-lab.md

 2. An `AWS::RDS::DBInstance` which is the instance where our database connections will be made
 3. An `AWS::RDS::DBSubnetGroup` which specifies which VPC and subnets our `DBInstance` can be placed in

 For convenience, we are using the same VPC, subnets, and security group as our EKS cluster.
 Similarly, we are also setting the same database user and password for this cluster as we used for the PostgreSQL cluster deployed within the EKS cluster so that only minimal changes have to be made.
 Please keep in mind that this is not a best practice and that this is being done only for the sake of this lab exercise.
+This CloudFormation stack is also creating our `bookstore` database by default so there is no need to manually create this.
+Since we're also using the admin credentials for the cluster we do not need to manually assign any privileges for `bookdbadmin` to this database.

 To create the CloudFormation stack please run the below command in your terminal.
 This command assumes that a Managed Nodegroup cluster was created using the file `eks/create-mng-python.yaml`.
 If instead a Fargate cluster was created using the file `eks/create-fargate-python.yaml` please update the `ClusterType` parameter to `Fargate` before running so that the stack can use the subnet and security group values exported from the EKS stack.